snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 I often refactor existing Bash code.
 That leads me to adding and removing function arguments quite often.
 It's quite repetitive work changing the $1, $2.... function argument numbers every time you change the order or add/remove possible arguments.

-The solution is to use of the "assign-then-shift"-pattern which goes like this: "local -r var1=$1; shift; local -r var2=$1; shift".
+The solution is to use of the "assign-then-shift"-method, which goes like this: "local -r var1=$1; shift; local -r var2=$1; shift".
 The idea is that you only use "$1" to assign function arguments to named (better readable) local function variables.
 You will never have to bother about "$2" or above.
 That is very useful when you constantly refactor your code and remove or add function arguments.
 It's something what I picked up from a colleague (a pure Bash wizard) some time ago:

 ```
 some_function () {